BACK TO PARTICIPATING EVENTS

 Must be done in writing (email) by March 17, 2017 to receive 50% back less $15 administration fee.
 NO REFUNDS after March 17, 2017.

 Check-in will begin on Friday, April 7, from 7 am - 3pm.
 You have one hour to unload your vehicle.
 Artists then need to move their vehicle to the designated artist parking lot, take the shuttle back to the event site, and then set-up at their leisure.
-Due to the festival footprint there will be multiple check-in locations, artists will receive an advance email indicating which location to go to.
-Every effort will be taken to get you as close to your booth location as possible; volunteers with flat-bed golf carts will be able to assist with load-in.
+Due to the festival footprint there will be one check-in location, artists will receive an advance email indicating where to go, however, no vehicles are allowed to enter the site and unload.
+Event Staff with flat-bed golf carts will be able to assist with load-in.

 Ceramics: All original clay and porcelain work other than jewelry is accepted in this category.
 No machine-made or mass produced work is permitted.
 If multiple pieces of the same design are displayed each piece must be signed.